Top Hill Stations Near Shimla Within 50 Kms

 How to Reach the Hill Stations Near Shimla

-Getting to these beautiful hill stations is easier than you might think, whether you’re traveling by car, taxi, bus or train.
-Over the years, I’ve tried almost every option, so here’s my guide to reaching each destination smoothly.
+Getting to these beautiful hill stations is easier than you might think, whether you are traveling by car, taxi, bus or train.
+You can try multiple options, so here’s my guide to reaching each destination smoothly.

 By Air